Coronavirus - The Practice is now open

 Updated on Monday 15th of June 2020

-We would like to let all of our patients know that as per the Governments guidelines, the practice is, sadly, temporarily closed for routine dental treatment.
-We hope to be open as soon as possible.
-We will, of course, keep you updated.
+We would like to let all our patients know that we re-opened on Monday 15th of June.
 If you have an appointment booked in the near future and have not heard from us, please call the practice before coming in.

 Please be reassured that should you have a dental emergency, I will be checking our emails and answerphone messages regularly and I will get back to you as soon as I am able.